tjwodud04/mcp-tour/README.md

 </div>

 ## Description
-This MCP server integrates the Korea Tourism Organization’s public data API to provide related tourist spots information.
+This MCP server integrates the Korea Tourism Organization's public data API to provide related tourist spots information.
 It is designed to be used with Claude Desktop via the Model Context Protocol (MCP).

 ## Features